clearlinux/how-to-clear/06-rpms.md

 ```

 To disable this, edit the `config` file in the `linux-kvm2` package
-folder and change the line:
+folder and change the line below from:

 ```
 CONFIG_BTRFS_FS=m